On homological mirror symmetry of toric Calabi-Yau three-folds: Intersections

 and similarily

+where the above isomorphisms are as vector spaces over $\C$.
 Even if the above conjecture is not true, we still believe that equalities \eqref{hf:sec_sph} are true, but it may be harder to prove them.
 We believe that these can be proved with methods similar to those of Abouzaid \cite{abo_coord_ring}, \cite{Ab_HMS}. \end{rem}

-\section{Homological mirror symmetry correspondence.}
+\section{Homological mirror symmetry correspondence}

 If $\sigma$ is a compactly supported section and $L$ is one of the spheres constructed above such that

 then we can guess the sheaf $\mathscr{E}_{L}$ on $\check X$ associated to $L$ as follows.
 Letting $\mathscr{L}_{\sigma}$ be the line bundle on $\check X$ associated to $\sigma$, then we should have a short exact sequence